DorianDepriester/Elasticipy/docs/source/Tutorials/texture.rst

 Fibre textures
 ==============
 Fibre textures are defined as uniformly distributed orientations around a given axis, leading to a single line when plotting an Orientation Distribution Function (ODF), hence the name.
-Therefore, there are two ways to define such textures.
+Therefore, there are three ways to define such textures.

 The first one consists in defining the *uvw* direction to align with a given axis (related to the sample coordinate